Members: Dr. J Myers (Chairman)

 Social and Ethics Committee

-Members: G Gomwe (Chairman and independent non-executive director), B Mtetwa, T Mpofu, K Chirairo
+Members: Mr. G Gomwe (Chairman), Ms. B Mtetwa, Mrs. T Mpofu, Mr. K Chirairo

 The Committee assists the Board in monitoring the Group’s social development programmes and initiatives, in particular the Group’s progress in relation to social investment, especially investments in community programmes.
 It also monitors ethics and integrity within the Group, having regard to the need to maintain the highest standards of governance and the strategic direction of the Group.